gmlewis/bible-codes/TheLittleBook.md

 For these are those who are taken in the gathering of the saints to me, Christ Jesus, in the air at the sound of the last trumpet, and the trumpet is about to sound.
 These are my faithful, even those in whom was found no guile, for they have purified themselves as a chaste virgin in the blood of the Lamb; which I offered forevermore as their high priest, for I am forevermore the high priest after the order of Melchizedek.
 These are my Bride, and they will follow me wherever I go.
 Behold!
 I will make them powerful, and nothing has ever been seen on earth that can compare to the abilities with which I will clothe them.
 They will be clothed in fine, white, spotless linen, and their abilities will embody their accomplishments, and great abilities will they possess; for they are faithful, called, and chosen, even from before the foundations of the world by Yahweh for these purposes.
 My 144,000 will descend on Mount Sion, and I will lead them.
 They will take those to whom I lead them into the wilderness to be hidden away from the utter darkness and persecution of the enemies’ kingdom.
 They will be led to safety from the full indignation of the wrath of God contained in seven vials; for in these vials is the severity of the wrath of God to be poured out on the seat of the beast and to torment the kingdom of the Dragon, for great is their punishment.
 And the 144,000 will lead Jacob to safety; they will heal them from their wounds; they will succor them and give them great hope to call on the name of the Lord, even to the end if need be.
 For had I not shortened the days, no flesh should be saved.
 And so they will complete that in which I will lead them.
 And Jacob will be hidden safely away from the day of that great battle, even that great battle of Armageddon of which their utter destruction they shall not escape.
 Wherefore, understand my kinsman the times you live and the deception you face that will overtake the entire earth; of which deception will swallow alive in judgment those who hate and reject Yahweh in consequence and great punishment for their faithless ways.
-I am the Lamb of God who was given to take away the sins of the world in righteousness.
+I am the Lamb of God who was given to take away the sins of the world in righteousness.
-I am the Lion of the Tribe of Judah and in righteousness I do come to judge and make war.
+I am the Lion of the Tribe of Judah and in righteousness I do come to judge and make war.

 393